 Pick a Cold Day to Smoke

-Cold smoking cheese is best done during the fall or winter months when the outside temperature doesn’t rise above 60ºF.
-Warmer temperatures can cause your cheese to melt, mainly if you’re relying on various cooling methods rather than using a cold smoker.
+Cold smoking cheese is best done during the fall or winter months when the outside temperature is no higher than 60ºF (15°C).

-Cut the Cheese into Smaller Portions
+Cut the Cheese Into Smaller Portions

-Bring Chilled Cheese to Room Temperature before Smoking
+Bring It to Room Temperature

 Keep the Temperature Low

 Aim to keep the cold smoking temperature at below 90°F. Anything above this temperature could lead to your cheese sweating or melting.

 One of the best ways to help keep a low temperature is to use ice pans.
 These are just like the water pans we use for hot smoking, but are filled with ice instead.
 This will help to keep the ambient temperatures in your chamber cool, and minimize the effects of any disruption from the weather.

 For consistent smoke penetration, you should ensure all the surfaces of your cheese gain sufficient exposure to the smoke.
 Be sure to turn your cheese every 15 to 30 minutes.

 The length of time you’ll need for cold smoking will depend on the type of cheese you’re using, and your taste preference.

 It can take anywhere from 30 minutes to several hours, with longer sessions developing stronger flavors.
 It’s also important to note that any moisture on the block will cause it to collect more smoke particles, intensifying its taste.